flaviosms/Portfolio/README.md

 - Inputs: the Data inputs for our system.
 - Extraction and loading: All structures that get the inputs and store them on our storage system.
 - Development: Its the development enviroment and tools proposed to be used in structuring new solutions that use our data.
-- Near Real Time Pipelines: Here we have our production AI models or Dashboards.
+- Near Real Time Pipelines: Here we have our production AI models or Dashboards, but also the structures to process and storage the data for these consumers.

 ## Extraction

-For the extraction I'm proposing a unified approach, sending all our PostgreSQL data into Kafka as well using Debezium CDC.
-After all the data is in Kafka, we can use Kafka Connect's Sink connector to S3, after that we treat the data to convert it into Delta format using Spark-Streaming to maintain our data flowing near real time.
+For the extraction I'm proposing a unified approach, sending all our PostgreSQL data into Kafka together with the location data using Debezium CDC.
+After all the data is in Kafka, we can use Kafka Connect's Sink connector to S3 and treat the data to convert it into Delta format using Spark-Streaming to maintain our data flowing near real time.
-For the Location Topic we can add the weather location data Using User Defined Functions.
+For the Location Topic we can add the weather location data Using User Defined Functions in our spark streaming process.

 ### Alternatives:
 PostGreSQL: